-The numbers in this note include those for Executive Directors and key management shown in note 4A on page 86.
+The numbers in this note include those for Executive Directors shown in the Directors' Remuneration Report on pages 50 to 65 and those for key management shown in note 4A on page 86.
 Non-Executive Directors do not participate in any of the share-based compensation plans.